Showing posts with label garden. Show all posts

 Sometimes we would get into trouble, because we made so much noise laughing.

-We had two very large beds in our room where all the children slept and every night it was a struggle for bed covers.
+We had two huge beds in our room where all the children slept, and every night it was a struggle to get the bed covers.

-There was no need for curtains to be put on our windows because no one lived behind us and our bedroom was very high off the ground.
+There was no need to put curtains on our windows because no one lived behind us, and our bedroom was very high off the ground.

-At night it was hard for us kids to be quite for outside we could hear the hoot from owls.
+At night, it was hard for us kids to be quiet, because outside we could hear the owls hooting.

 Oh my gosh!
-At the frogs & crickets, there were many, many frogs that we heard crocking and thousands of crickets rubbing their legs.
+At the frogs & crickets, there were many, many frogs that we heard croaking and thousands of crickets rubbing their legs.

-Our neighbors owned a saw mill with mounds of sawdust piles we loved to climb into.
+Our neighbors owned a sawmill with mounds of sawdust we loved to climb into.

-I remember one time my sister and I went to our neighbors to buy a watermelon we paid twenty-five cents.
+I remember one time my sister and I went to our neighbors' to buy a watermelon, and we paid twenty-five cents.

-We had to stop several time before we reach home.
+We had to stop several times before we reached home.

-The sweet watermelon was worth the trouble to see the look on the faces of our siblings as they eat every slice of the melon.
+The sweet watermelon was worth the trouble, seeing the look on our siblings' faces as they ate every slice.

-Another time my sister and I had to walk to the store which was about two miles round trip.
+Another time, my sister and I had to walk to the store, which was about a two-mile round trip.

-Our cabinets was bare and mom could not make the trip because she had too many children.
-She would look like a mother duck with all her duckling following her.
+Our cabinets were bare, and Mom could not make the trip because she had too many children.
+She would look like a mother duck with all her ducklings following her.

-So my sister who was a couple years younger than me, and I made the trip.
+So my sister, who was a couple of years younger than me, and I made the trip.

-We took the gravel road with all its curves, up and down hills to the country story for bologna and bread that we charged to my dads account.
+We took the gravel road, with its curves and up-and-down hills, to the country store for bologna and bread, which we charged to my dad's account.

-My grandfather had started building a house next to ours house.
+My grandfather had started building a house next to our house.
 The outside of the house was complete.
-The roof on his house was arched not flat like our house.
+The roof on his home was arched, not flat like our house.

-The inside was framed up and the rooms was divided with walls.
+The inside was framed, and the rooms were divided by walls.

 It had wood floors and a basement full of lumber.

-My grandfather never finished the house but we made it our play house and we spent many hours in this house.
+My grandfather never finished the house, but we made it our playhouse and spent many hours there.

-I remember once my dad brought home a trunk from Helen Keller home and it was filled with books.
+I remember once my dad brought home a trunk from Helen Keller's home, filled with books.

-I picked out two of the books one was a blue book of Grimm’s Fairy Tales and the other a book about a boy and his hoop.
+I picked out two of the books: one was a blue book of Grimm's Fairy Tales, and the other was a book about a boy and his hoop.

 Lynn and Glenn Kimbrough were our playmates.

-One year Lynn got a bicycle for Christmas, we never owned a bicycle.
-So when Lynn offered to let us ride her bicycle we said yes.
+One year, Lynn got a bicycle for Christmas; we never owned a bike.
+So when Lynn offered to let us ride her bicycle, we said yes.

 Away we went speeding down the gravel road.
-Lynn lost control of the bicycle wrecked spilling us on the gravel road.
+Lynn lost control of the bicycle, wrecked, and sent us sprawling onto the gravel road.

-Luckily no one was badly hurt, only a few scraps on the knees and elbows.
+Luckily, no one was severely hurt, only a few scraps on the knees and elbows.

-In the spring we would pick Polk Salad take it into town and sale it.
+In the spring, we would pick Polk Salad, take it into town, and sell it.

 Monday, June 1, 2015